Rigidity of GAP elements in contact

 Structure failed with the load multiplier equal to “X”

 Which means: take the load you applied and multiply it with “X”.
 This is how much load your structure can withstand.

 If you would ask “will it be ok if I remove part of the load” the answer is… it depends!
 That would be a different analysis.
 After all, you could be reducing the horizontal pressure in a shell… that is stabilizing the entire model!
-This is why the outcome is a load multiplier… if you want to change values of a part of the load you will have to make an additional analysis!
+This is why the outcome is a load multiplier… if you want to change the values of a part of the load you will have to make an additional analysis!

-In other words, load multiplier gives you the answer to what is a capacity of a structure for this given set of loads.
+In other words, the load multiplier gives you the answer to what is a capacity of a structure for this given set of loads.
 It does not say what will happen if you somehow change part of the load.

-Of course, load multiplier higher than 1.0 means that the structure can withstand loads higher than those you applied.
+Of course, a load multiplier higher than 1.0 means that the structure can withstand loads higher than those you applied.
 The multiplier of 2.0 would mean that the structure can withstand loads twice as high as those applied etc.

 I hope you enjoyed this.
-Without a doubt, there is a lot more than you can learn about load multipliers and it uses… but this post is getting long.
+Without a doubt, there is a lot more than you can learn about load multipliers and their uses… but this post is getting long.
 I will get back to it sometime.
 If you enjoyed the article please leave a comment and share this with your colleagues.
 This will be a great help!

 This is great!
-I have a free nonlinear FEA course just for you!
+I have a free FEA course just for you!
 Subscribe below to get it!

 Join my FEA Newsletter